Harpenden Common Golf Club

 Harpenden Common Golf Club is a private members' golf club in Harpenden, Hertfordshire.

 Although golf has been played on Harpenden Common since 1895, Harpenden Common Golf Club itself was founded in 1931 when Harpenden Golf Club moved to a new course at Hammonds End.
 The similarities between the two clubs' names has been known to create confusion for visiting golfers but once visitors are redirected to the club on Cravells Road they can expect a warm welcome.
 After a major revision to the course in 1996, the golf course consists of eleven holes on the original common and seven new holes on private land in an area known as the Jockey Field.
+Harpenden Common Golf Club is also a part of the Hertfordshire Golf Affiliated Courses Group (HGACG).

 Notable Members

 The club's most famous member is Ken Brown who joined as a junior member in 1969 and also worked as a green keeper at the club.
 Ken acknowledged his attachment to the club during his professional playing career.
 Ken frequently discusses goings on at '"the Common"' during his BBC commentary at major golf tournaments.
 Ken was recently joined by the mayors of Harpenden and St Albans in May 2013 when he officially opened the newly developed clubhouse.